Careers & Internships

-Schlitz Audubon Nature Center has a wide-variety of employment opportunities for individuals who are enthusiastic, hard-working, and dedicated to supporting our mission.
-Our staff is the foundation of our Center.
+Schlitz Audubon Nature Center has a wide variety of employment opportunities for individuals who are enthusiastic, hard-working, and dedicated to supporting our mission.
+Our staff is the foundation of the Center.

 Preschool Teachers, in conjunction with the teaching team, establish a nature-based early childhood program within the philosophical guidelines of the Nature Preschool and provide effective program implementation.